akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/file-and-resource-directives/index.md

 # FileAndResourceDirectives

 Like the @ref[RouteDirectives](../route-directives/index.md) the @unidoc[FileAndResourceDirectives] are somewhat special in akka-http's routing DSL.
-Contrary to all other directives they do not produce instances of type @scala[`Directive[L <: HList]`]@java[`Directive<L extends HList>`] but rather "plain" routes of type @unidoc[Route].
-The reason is that they are not meant for wrapping an inner route (like most other directives, as intermediate-level elements of a route structure, do) but rather form the actual route structure **leaves**.
+Most other directives wrap an inner route and are therefore used as inner nodes of the route tree.
+These directives, instead, are indeed instance of @unidoc[Route], i.e. **leaves** of the route tree that handle a request themselves without passing it on to an inner route.

 So in most cases the inner-most element of a route structure branch is one of the @ref[RouteDirectives](../route-directives/index.md) or
 @unidoc[FileAndResourceDirectives].